The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 I’ve since learned that being told you we’re saved after repeating a ‘sinners prayer‘ or ‘raising your hand’ at an altar call is not Biblical.’
 No one can tell me that I am saved; they can only tell me about salvation, and point me to the Savior.
 An alleged new convert must be thoroughly discipled.
 You can only know a person’s conversion to Christ by their fruits, and a changed life; but thru a test of time.

-Having said that, had I died between that 1986 Arminian altar call, and the below November 14th 1991 shooting, I would have gone to hell for an eternity.
+Having said that, had I died between that heretical 1986 Arminian altar call and the below November 14th, 1991 shooting, I would have gone to hell for an eternity.
 Think about that.
-Are some souls saved during altar calls?
-Yes, but I believe the percentage is very low.
-More about my 1986 altar call / sinners prayer here.
+More about my 1986 altar call / sinners’ prayer here.

 After a violent confrontation with an armed carjacker – wielding a shotgun, I suffered serious injuries.
-I had several months off of work, and so I continued in my downward spiral.
-In other words, the word repentance wasn’t yet a regular part of my vocabulary.“
+I had several months off of work, and most of that time was spent drinking and partying from my wheelchair or crutches.
+And so I continued in my downward spiral.
+In other words, the word repentance wasn’t yet a part of my vocabulary.

-I would later learn in 1991, for there is no salvation without repentance.
+I would later learn in 1991, that there is no salvation without repentance.
 Jesus warned in Luke 13:3 “I tell you, no; but unless you repent you will all likewise perish.”
+Repentance is not the cause of my salvation, repentance is because of salvation.

 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God” (Romans 12: 1-2).